-Please note that like many post-secondary institutions, CCNM is on a block (model) tuition model.
-The block (program) tuition fee applies to all students whose course load percentage falls between 76 per cent and 120 per cent, calculated on a term basis.
+CCNM is on a block tuition model.
+The block tuition fee applies to all students whose course load percentage falls between 76 per cent and 120 per cent, calculated on a term basis.
 Students who register and attend for two terms, who have an overall course load that falls below 76 per cent will have their fees adjusted to a per credit charge.
 For students who enrol in three academic terms, the block fee will be recalculated for the entire year to ensure they pay no more than the annual tuition fee, unless the total annual course load exceeds 120 per cent of the course credits.
-Credits and tuition fees are not reduced when advanced standing is granted.
-Students whose course load is outside of the designated range will have their tuition calculated on a courseby-course basis.
+Credits and tuition fees may not be reduced when advanced standing is granted.
+Students whose course load is outside of the designated range will have their tuition calculated on a course-by-course basis.

 Tuition is reviewed each year and increased as required to adjust for program growth and inflation.
+Should you have any questions regarding registration and associated tuition, please email info@ccnm.edu.